runawayhorse001/GenAI_Best_Practices/doc/source/finetuning.rst

 Fine Tuning
 ===========

+.. admonition:: Chinese proverb

+	Good tools are prerequisite to the successful execution of a job. – old Chinese proverb

 Fine-tuning is a machine learning technique where a pre-trained model (like a large language model or neural network) is further trained on a smaller, specific dataset to adapt it to a particular task or domain.
 Instead of training a model from scratch,